 3. What is the Correct Mix Ratio of Bleach to Developer?

-It will allow you to work fast, and give every part of your client's hair the same processing time.
+- It will also allow you to work fast, and give every part of your client's hair the same processing time.

-- You have longer to work before the mixture turns dry.
-It is important to remember that the bleach mixture stops working as soon as it becomes dry.
+- This also means you have longer to work before the mixture turns dry.
+Remember that the bleach mixture will stop working as soon as it becomes dry.

 Bleach Mixture, Not too Runny, Not Too Thick.